dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

 So far we've been using the Ruby [`Hash`][ruby-doc-hash] class as the main storage mechanism for the key/value pairs received through the `SET` command.
 We also use it for the secondary dictionary necessary to implement the TTL related options of the `SET` command.
 We store the expiration timestamp of keys with TTLs, which allows us to know whether a key is expired or not.

 Redis is written in C, which does not provide a collection similar to Ruby's `Hash`.
-In C, the only collection you get out of the box is [arrays][c-doc-array].
+In C, you only get one collection out of the box, [arrays][c-doc-array].

 Redis implements its own dictionary collection, in [`dict.c`][github-link-dict].
-Because the dictionary data structure is so central to how Redis functions, we will replace the use of the ruby `Hash` class with a `Dict` class we will build from scratch.
+Because the dictionary data structure is so central to how Redis functions, we will replace the use of the Ruby `Hash` class with a `Dict` class we will build from scratch.

-We will also add the `DEL` command, which is a really important Redis command.
-Having the `DEL` command will allow us to easily play with our `Dict` class to make sure that it handles deletion operations correctly.
+We will also add the `DEL` command, the ability to delete keys is really important to Redis.
+Having the `DEL` command will also allow us to easily play with our `Dict` class to make sure that it handles deletion operations correctly.

 We are not adding any new features in this chapter, beside the `DEL` command, we're rewriting a key part of the system with lower level elements.
-Given that Redis' dict data structure relies on arrays, we will still use the ruby [`Array` class][ruby-doc-array].
+Given that Redis' `dict` data structure relies on arrays, we will still use the Ruby [`Array` class][ruby-doc-array].
 We could have reimplemented the `Array` class, and you'll find an example in [Appendix A](#appendix-a-array-from-scratch-in-ruby), but arrays in C are not specific to Redis.
 On the other hand, the structure defined in [`dict.c`][github-link-dict] is.

 Let's get to it.